hans000/easy-interceptor/readme.md

 ## 💬 Q&A

+### 🔹 Sometimes not intercepted fetch when refresh the page
+The dev environment page is loaded faster, The script has not been injected yet but the request has been finished.
+You can appropriately delay the request

 ### 🔹 Why there are two installation packages
 It is recommended to use the cdn version (ensure access to https://unpkg.com).
 The offline version with local is more suitable for LAN users